RazElbaz/ThreadPool/README.md

 To use the program, you would replace key with the actual encryption/decryption key and specify the appropriate files for input, output, and piping, depending on your specific use case.

-### Input/Output
+# Input/Output
 The tool reads input data from stdin and writes the encrypted/decrypted data to stdout.
 You can use shell redirection and piping to provide input data and capture the output.

-### Performance Considerations
+# Performance Considerations
 The encryption algorithm provided in the shared library is not optimized and takes approximately 5 milliseconds to process each character.
 To maximize CPU utilization on multi-core systems, the tool utilizes a threadpool mechanism for parallel processing.

-# The task in details:
+# Task Details

-All the files given to me are in the ```threadPoolTask``` folder.
-I was given a shared library (SO), compiled for x86, with two functions: "encode" and "decode".
-A simple basic_main is also included to demonstrate the functionality of the library.
-Since the encryption algorithm is done by a novice student, it will take 5ms for each char, which is not Capable of handling more than 1k (1024) bytes of data.
-More than that will be ignored.
+All the required files for this task can be found in the ```threadPoolTask``` folder.
+The provided shared library (SO) includes two functions: encode and decode.
+Additionally, a simple basic_main is included to demonstrate the functionality of the library.
+The encryption algorithm is not optimized and can handle a maximum of 1k (1024) bytes of data.
+Anything beyond that will be ignored.

-I had to implement a CMD TOOL that would use the algorithm above.
-By the cmd tool we mean, that my executable will receive its work data from stdIn, and put the output to stdOut.
+The goal of this task was to implement a CMD TOOL that uses the provided encryption algorithm.
+The tool reads input data from stdin and writes the encrypted/decrypted data to stdout.
+The -e and -d flags are used for encryption and decryption, respectively

 My tools will take input in sdtIn and write the encrypted/decrypted data to stdOut.